How to Do a Bent-Over Row

 Your entire core complex must brace powerfully to maintain a neutral, rigid spine during the bent-over position.

-The bent-over row qualifies as a fantastic compound pull exercise for overall back development and functional strength when performed with proper form.
+When performed with proper form, the bent-over row qualifies as a fantastic compound pull exercise for overall back development and functional strength.
 It is a staple in most well-rounded weight training programs.

 Increased Back Strength: The bent-over barbell row targets the muscles of the upper back, helping to strengthen and develop the rhomboids, rear deltoids, and latissimus dorsi.
 This leads to improved posture and a more defined back.